swnesbitt/ATMS-523-Module-3-Checkin/README.md

 # Climate Dataset Merging Exercise

-This module checken includes a hands-on practice notebook and an answer key that walk through merging two climate datasets over a spatial domain with mismatched spatial and temporal resolution using `xarray`.
+This module checkin includes a hands-on practice notebook and an answer key that walk through merging two climate datasets over a spatial domain with mismatched spatial and temporal resolution using `xarray`.